Bwindi Forest National Park | All activities in Bwindi impenetrable national park - Budget Gorilla Trekking Safaris 2024

 There are also more than 1,000 flowering plant species including 163 species of trees and 104 species of ferns, Columbus monkeys, chimpanzees and birds like the hornbills and Turaco

 Geography and Climate of Bwindi Forest National Park

-Bwindi Forest National Park comprises of a tropical annual Climate that varies from a minimum of 7–15°C to a maximum of 20–27°C. This includes rainfall amounts that range from 1,400 to 1,900 millimeters (55 to 75 in).
+Bwindi Forest National Park comprises of a tropical annual Climate that varies from a minimum of 7–15°C to a maximum of 20–27°C. (Bwindi forest national park latitude and longitude) This includes rainfall amounts that range from 1,400 to 1,900 millimeters (55 to 75 in).

 Biodiversity of Bwindi Forest National Park

 Bwindi Forest National Park includes both Flora and Fauna Species which include; trees, small mammals, birds, butterflies, reptiles, and moths.
-The Park has afro-montane forest which is rare to find around East Africa and this comprises of 220 tree species, 100 fern species with Brown Mahogany that is threatened by the fauna found within the park.
+The park has afro-montane forest which is rare to find around East Africa, and this comprises of 220 tree species, 100 fern species with Brown Mahogany that is threatened by fauna found within the park.

 How to Get to Bwindi Forest National Park